initrm/bachelor-thesis/README.md

 This repository contains the code and the report for my bachelor's thesis "Hyper-minimizing deterministic finite state automata".
 The thesis places itself in the field of theoretical computer science and is about the hyper-minimization problem, a problem related to the minimization of deterministic finite state automata.
 The hyper-minimization problem consists in finding a deterministic finite state automaton with the smallest number of states that accepts a language finitely different from the language accepted by the starting automaton.
 More details can be found in the abstract below and in the report itself.

-## Aknowledgements
+## Note

-Since this is a bachelor's thesis and my university is in Italy, the report is written in Italian.
-The abstract is reported below in English.
+Although this README is in English, please be aware that since this is a bachelor's thesis and my university is in Italy, the report is written in Italian.
+The thesis abstract is reported below in English.

 ## Abstract